 Pierre Cardin may be gone, but his legacy lives on through his numerous works.
 Our condolences to the people he left behind.

-In honor of Pierre Cardin’s legacy, here are 10 of his most iconic designs…
+In honor of Pierre Cardin’s legacy, here are some of his most iconic designs…

 Read more about Pierre Cardin’s life and time here.